Goal kick: Infringements

 If the kick is taken with a moving ball, or from the wrong place, the goal kick is retaken.

 Opponents must attempt to leave the penalty area before the goal kick is taken.
 However, if a "quick" goal kick is taken while an opponent is attempting to leave the penalty area, that opponent may touch or challenge for the ball once it is in play.

 If an opposing player deliberately remains inside the penalty area, or enters the penalty area before the goal kick is taken, the goal kick is retaken.
 If this happens a number of times, the opposing player is booked for persistent infringement of the Laws of the Game.

 If the kicker touches the ball a second time before it has been touched by another player, an indirect free kick is awarded to the opposing team from the place where the offence occurred, unless the second touch was also a more serious handling offence, which is punished by a direct free kick (or a penalty kick if within the penalty area and the kicker was not the goalkeeper) for the opposing team.

+From 2026, a corner kick can be awarded to the opposition to penalise excessive delays in taking a goal kick.
+This occurs if the kick is not taken within five seconds of a warning from the referee.